-All museum spaces are wheelchair accessible.
+All Museum spaces are wheelchair accessible.
 We are able to provide wheelchairs on a first-come, first-served basis; please go to our Ann & Abe Oster Welcome Desk for assistance.
 Wheelchair-accessible restrooms are located on all floors of the Museum.

 With advance notice, group tours can be given in ASL, led by a Deaf Museum Educator.
 (Please see Group Visits to make arrangements.)

-Videos in the exhibitions are open-captioned.
+Videos in the exhibitions are open-captioned in English.